animoto/platform_engineer_interview/README.md

 ## Objective

 Recently the internet has exploded to reach across the galaxy.
 There is a hostile species of troll aliens that have started infesting the internet with disruptive, angry comments on internet forums.
 Scientists have determined that the troll aliens are really bad at counting words.
-Thus they have tasked you with creating a type of CAPTCHA for troll aliens to keep them out of the forums. (http://en.wikipedia.org/wiki/CAPTCHA)
+Thus they have tasked you with creating a type of CAPTCHA for troll aliens to keep them out of the forums. (http://en.wikipedia.org/wiki/CAPTCHA) Trying to be helpful, the scientists have sent along some starter code.
+It's not complete, and, as an engineer, you may have done some things differently.
+The scientists suggest that:

+        # You can get everything installed using
+        bundle install

+        # Run the server using
+        ruby app.rb

+        # Run the test suite via
+        rspec

 ## Description